-In the Italian part of the border, acts of solidarity are supported by authorities but on the French side, these same acts, are punished.
+At the Italian part of the border acts of solidarity are supported by authorities, but on the French side these same acts are punished.

-People in Switzerland, including a pastor, have been prosecuted and convicted simply for sheltering or helping refugees to access protection.
+People in Switzerland, including a pastor, have been prosecuted and convicted simply for sheltering refugees or helping them to access protection.
 Migrants and refugees have also been prosecuted for helping friends and family members.

 Why is this happening?